DavidLegg/Pyre/src/main/kotlin/gov/nasa/jpl/pyre/foundation/README.md

 ## Resources

-Another important concept added in Spark is the resource framework.
+Another important concept added in foundation is the resource framework.
 A resource is an abstraction over cells, representing a state being tracked in the simulation.

 Some resources are backed by a cell; these are "mutable" because tasks may emit an effect on these resources to change them.